Merkel's successor: German election candidates face off in crunch TV debate | DW | 12.09.2021

 For her part, Baerbock used the opportunity to attack both the parties currently in government for failing to do enough about the billions that the state loses every year through tax evasion and money laundering.
 "Now we're clearly seeing that there's a huge problem," she said.

-But, picking up a line from her campaign, Baerbock argued that the next government is one of the last that can have an active effect on the climate crisis.
+Picking up a frequently-used line in her campaign, Baerbock argued that the next government would be one of the last to have an active effect on the climate crisis.
 "That means we have to get away from coal power earlier, and significantly earlier than 2038 (the current target)," she said.
 "But we can't carry on for the next 17 years as if nothing was happening."

 Both Scholz and Laschet claimed that their parties were taking the crisis seriously, though both made a point of underlining the importance of protecting Germany's leading industries — specifically the auto and the chemical industry.